 Tax Free Childcare

-Bright Horizons is an Ofsted registered childcare provider, which means we accept tax-free payment for childcare.
-We've created a tax free childcare guide below that explains everything you need to know about how it works, how to apply, and how to make childcare payments.
+Bright Horizons is an Ofsted-registered childcare provider, proudly accepting tax-free childcare payments.
+To help you get started, we've created a handy Tax-Free Childcare Guide covering how it works, how to apply, and how to make payments.

-Tax-Free childcare can be a wonderful option for you and your family to save money on childcare costs, however, we understand that the process can feel a little overwhelming.
+Tax-Free Childcare can be a fantastic way to reduce the cost of childcare for you and your family.
+However, we understand that the process can feel a bit overwhelming at first.

-We’ve put together a step-by-step guide to help get you started.
-In it, we’ll explain what Tax-Free childcare is, how it works, how to apply, and how to make your childcare payments.
+That’s why we’ve created a simple, step-by-step guide to help you get started.
+In this guide, we’ll walk you through what Tax-Free Childcare is, how it works, how to apply, and how to make payments for your childcare.

 What is Tax-Free Childcare and How Does it Work?

-Tax-Free Childcare is a government initiative designed to help working parents with the cost of childcare.
+Tax-Free Childcare is a government initiative designed to help working parents with childcare costs.

-You open an online account with the government (though the government website, GOV.UK) which you can pay into to cover the cost of childcare with a registered provider.
-For every 80p you (or someone else) pays in, the government will top up an extra 20p.
-This is equivalent of the tax most people pay - 20% - which is how the scheme got its name.
+To take part, you’ll need to open an online account through the GOV.UK website.
+This account allows you to pay for childcare with a registered provider, and for every 80p you (or someone else) pays in, the government will add an extra 20p.
+This is the equivalent of the tax rate most people pay—20%, which is where the scheme gets its name.

-The government will top up the account with 20% of childcare costs up to a total of £10,000 - the equivalent of up to £2,000 support per child, per year (or £4,000 for disabled children).
+The government will contribute 20% of your childcare costs, up to a maximum of £10,000.
+This means you could receive up to £2,000 in support per child, per year—or up to £4,000 for children with disabilities.

 How Many Children Does the Tax-Free Scheme Cover?

-The good news is that if you’re eligible to apply, you can apply for all your children at the same time, provided they live with you and are of the right age.
-If your child is adopted, they are also eligible.
-Your children need to be under the age of 12, although for children with disabilities the age limit is 17 because their childcare costs tend to remain high for longer.
+The great news is that if you’re eligible, you can apply for funding for all of your children at once, as long as they live with you and meet the age requirements.
+This includes adopted children, who are also eligible.
+Children must be under 12 years old, but for those with disabilities, the age limit extends to 17, as their childcare costs often remain higher for longer.

-In order to apply, you first have to check that you are eligible.
+To apply, you first have to check if you’re eligible.
 You can do this here.

-*Note that If your Tax-Free Childcare application is accepted, your Working Tax Credit or Child Tax Credit will stop immediately.
-Once this happens, you won’t be able to receive them again.
+* Please be aware that if your Tax-Free Childcare application is approved, your Working Tax Credit or Child Tax Credit will cease immediately.
+Once this occurs, you will not be able to reapply for these credits.

-Now that you’ve checked your eligibility and decided that the Tax-Free Childcare scheme is right for you and your family, it’s time to apply, which will take about 20 minutes.
+Now that you’ve checked your eligibility and decided that the Tax-Free Childcare Scheme is right for you and your family, it’s time to apply.
+All you need are a few details about you (and your partner, if applicable), and 20 minutes!

 You’ll need your details (and your partner’s, if applicable), including your: